 Chayote, like the tomato, is technically a fruit although it is almost always prepared as a vegetable.
 This squash looks like a large, lumpy, unripe pear.

 It has a color ranging from pale green to dark green with white flesh.
 Another favorite that we have discovered is cucamelons or Mexican Mouse Melons, which we grow each year at home.
-See some other unique vegetables like Jicama, Kohlrabi, Chayote Squash, and more.
+See some other unique vegetables like Jicama, Kohlrabi, Chayote Squash, Spaghetti Squash, and more.

 Some varieties have a spiny texture to the skin while others are smooth but bumpy.
 While chayote can be eaten raw or cooked, it is more commonly cooked unless being served in a salad or as an appetizer.